nekoaimo/neko-ohif-xnat/README.md

   - The 'More/Sync Settings' menu has the option to set all viewports to be synced by default.
   - The 'More/Sync Settings' menu lets the user switch the synchronization strategy to operate via image position or by frame number.
 Image position is the default.

-- The `Smooth` toggle at the top right of each viewport allows the user to toggle voxel interpolation (previousy always on).
+- The `Smooth` toggle at the top right of each viewport allows the user to toggle voxel interpolation (previously always on).
   - Turning smoothing off for very low resolution images can sometimes help with labelmap delineation.
   - Smoothing is on by default.